mxfoyster/UsingRealData1/README.md

 Better user instructions will be needed to make this clearer and some of the tricks I have learnt implementing this change have made me think of refactoring some existing code further.
 We'll see what happens next!

+### Big Changes

+Now we have an *OTHER* page.
+On this page, you can choose a file and then choose by the press of a button how you would like to view it.
+Some of the existing code had to b e refactored to make this work!

 ## Problem with Github Push

 There is a potential problem.
 When pushing the data file, it decided to replace our `lf`'s with `crlf`'s.
 Therefore, if anyone clones this and uses the datafile as is, I am doubtful it will parse correctly!
 You can always download your own?